BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

     public void testCustom(LogValidator validator) {
 ```

-The `validator` `LogValidator` is created and passed to your method by the `BetonQuestLoggerService`.
+The `validator` is created and passed to your method by the `BetonQuestLoggerService`.
 It makes it possible to assert that a log message has been printed.
 The simplest method is `assertLogEntry(Level level, String message)`, that you can use to check
 that the given message with the given level has been logged.
 You can also check that there are no additional log